mynaparrot/plugNmeet-docs/blog/2026-07-13-self-hosted-video-conferencing-ai-openai-plugnmeet.md

 - Cross-border business calls
 - Accessibility-focused deployments

+### Live Chat Translation

+The OpenAI provider can also translate chat messages in real time.
+This allows participants from different linguistic backgrounds to communicate seamlessly through text chat, making meetings more inclusive and productive.
+Each user can select their preferred language and view translated messages instantly.

 ### Automated Meeting Summarization

 After a meeting ends, plugNmeet can generate a concise AI-powered summary from the meeting transcript.